Sparkling waters and holiday lights

 At Spring Park, stroll the lighted park or go ice skating in the winter wonderland.
 Old-fashioned decorations complement the art and history of the Black House, a historic home.

 Each year, Harding University transforms its campus beginning with a lighting ceremony on the front lawn.
 Berryhill Park features dozens of light displays, a Painted Tree Forest and the largest Christmas Tree in White County.

 Yancey Park bridges are turned into light tunnels while the rest of the park shows off with festive light displays.

 Go to visitgreersferrylake.com and goseedoar.org to see a list of all of the holiday events in the Greers Ferry Lake/Little Red River area, which includes towns such as Beebe, Greers Ferry, Heber Springs and Fairfield Bay.

 The Holiday of Lights Pocket Guide can be found at visitgreersferrylake.com.

 Greers Ferry Lake

-Nestled in the Ozark foothills between Clinton and Heber Springs, Greers Ferry is among the state's five largest lakes.
+Nestled in the Ozark foothills between Clinton and Heber Springs, Greers Ferry Lake is among the state's five largest lakes.
 It is also tops in providing great fishing, water sports, boating and camping.
-The award-winning reservoir served as the national model for environmental cleanliness.
+The award-winning reservoir has served as the national model for environmental cleanliness.
 Corps of Engineers campgrounds and commercial parks are available, along with first-class lodging, lakeside resorts and fine restaurants.
 Shopping and historical sites are other attractions around the lake.